Retatrutide FDA Approval Status 2026

 What Is Retatrutide’s FDA Approval Status in 2026?

-As of April 15, 2026, retatrutide (LY-3437943) remains in Phase 3 without FDA approval, EMA approval, or clearance from any other regulator.
-Lilly has not filed a New Drug Application with the FDA, and there is no approved pharmacy or prescription pathway for retatrutide.
+As of June 4, 2026, retatrutide (LY-3437943) remains in Phase 3 without FDA approval, EMA approval, or clearance from any other major regulator.
+Lilly has not announced a New Drug Application filing with the FDA, and there is no approved pharmacy, prescription, or compounding pathway for retatrutide as a medicine.
 Today the molecule remains investigational and legally tied to clinical-trial settings rather than commercial prescribing.

-The first two public Phase 3 readouts came from TRIUMPH-4 on December 11, 2025 and TRANSCEND-T2D-1 on March 19, 2026.
+The three public Phase 3 readouts so far are TRIUMPH-4 on December 11, 2025, TRANSCEND-T2D-1 on March 19, 2026, and the pivotal TRIUMPH-1 obesity trial on May 21, 2026.
 Those results strengthen the evidence base, but they do not change the current regulatory status: retatrutide remains in Phase 3 and still awaits any future filing package from Lilly.
+For the cross-drug status map, use the Approval Trackers hub.

 Why Is Retatrutide Still in Phase 3?

-Lilly’s March 19, 2026 release on TRANSCEND-T2D-1 explicitly said additional results from the retatrutide clinical trial program are expected over the next year.
-That is the practical Phase 3 signal right now: active late-stage development is continuing, and the approval clock cannot start until Lilly turns that broader dataset into a formal filing.
+Lilly’s May 21, 2026 TRIUMPH-1 release added the pivotal obesity dataset that could anchor a future filing package, but it did not announce that an NDA had been submitted.
+TRIUMPH-2 (T2D) and TRIUMPH-3 (established CVD) readouts are still expected later in 2026.
+That is the practical Phase 3 signal right now: active late-stage development is continuing, and the approval clock cannot start until Lilly turns the broader dataset into a formal filing.

-There is still no announced NDA filing date for retatrutide.
-The current NDA watch is therefore about milestones rather than calendar promises: more late-stage readouts, clearer Lilly guidance on the sequence of indications, and a public statement that a submission has been made.
-Lilly still needs a broader late-stage package before filing, and until the company gives a formal filing signal, any month-by-month approval forecast is still speculative.
+No. There is still no announced NDA filing for retatrutide.
+Some investor and media coverage discusses a possible 2026 submission window, but that is not the same as a filed NDA.
+The current NDA watch is therefore about milestones rather than calendar promises: TRIUMPH-2 and TRIUMPH-3 readouts later in 2026, clearer Lilly guidance on the sequence of indications, and a public statement that a submission has been made.

 |---|---|